nebioudaniel/Ai-agent/README.md

 This project is licensed under the MIT License.

 ## Contact
-For inquiries, reach out at [your-email@example.com] or visit our website.
+For inquiries, reach out at dnebiou2gmail  or visit our website or in our tg channel t.me/nebadev